Instructions for Graduate Division Online Application

 5. Students applying to the Ph.D. program in Economics are typically not eligible for Foreign Language and Area Studies (FLAS) Fellowships.

-6. You must complete the Statement of Purpose and the Personal History Statement online.
-Please address the questions on the online application.
-For information you consider to be special circumstances such as illness, personal hardships, parent's status, etc. please write this in your Personal History statement.
-Each statement should not be any longer than 3 pages in length.
+6. The Statement of Purpose and Personal History Statement should be no longer than 3 pages, double spaced each.
+For information you consider to be special circumstances, such as illness, personal hardships, parent's status, etc. please write this in your Personal History Statement.
+Resources for writing the Statement of Purpose and Personal History statement can be found on the UC Berkeley Graduate Division website.

 Unofficial and Official Transcripts